tiwo/puzzler/README.txt

       ... enter starting position here ...

-Starting positions must be in one of the following formats:
+Starting positions must use periods (".") to represent empty squares, and must be in one of the following formats:

 * 9 lines of 9 columns, with or without spaces between digits::